Vyshnavi1215/Collections-in-java/README.md

 ->Meant for customised sorting order
 ->Present in java.util
-->Methods present are compare() and equals() ->Implemented classes are Collator and Rule Based Collator
+->Methods present are compare() and equals() ->Implemented classes are Collator and Rule Based Collators

-Set Implemented Classes
+# Map

+Map
+HashMap
+Linked HashMap(1.4)
+IdentityHashMap(1.4)
+WeakHashMap
+SortedMap
+NavigableMap(1.6)
+TreeMap

+Remaining all in the version 1.2

+We have Hashtable concepts in Map, Hashtable comes from Dictionary and implementation class of Hashtable is Properties(All are legacy classes)

+Map-

+Map is not interface of collection

+If we want any group of objects as key value pairs then we go for Map concept

+Each key value pair is called Entry.